 1. Plan the sequence

 Spend some time to review your location operations in the individual countries.
 Furthermore, speak to the country heads and key users on topics such as change management and business needs.
 Identify which locations require a more sophisticated solution, and which locations benefit from keeping with SAP standard maximally.
-Identify the level of English language skills, the desire to change and the organizational readiness before embarking on the rollout
+Identify the level of English language skills, the desire to change and the organizational readiness before embarking on the rollout to Asia.

 2. Plan data migration early